ergoplatform/ergodocs/docs/uses/flash-loans.md

 1. **Still No Atomicity**: While these contracts can enable complex transactions, they can't guarantee that these will all be processed in the same block, a fundamental feature of flash loans.

 2. **High Complexity, High Risk**: The more complex the system, the higher the likelihood of security risks, particularly in financial operations like flash loans.

+## Hard Fork

+Atomicity of chained transactions can be supported via hard-fork extension.
+If the community wanted such a hard fork, we could extend the transaction serialisation format adding special extensions section for each transaction.
+This section can be used to mark some transactions as belonging to a chain, which will force all miners to either accept the whole chain, or not.

+## Conclusion

 The eUTXO model inherently promotes transaction security and predictability at the cost of some functionalities that are easier to implement in account-based systems, such as flash loans.
 While weak blocks and multi-stage contracts offer interesting workarounds, they do not fully address the challenges and risks posed by implementing flash loans in eUTXO blockchains.